 In a way the Tri-Pegs simply remind me of a beefed up, technologically advanced version of a shepard's hook.

 The guylines (as seen in the photo above) on the Anjan are 2mm spectra line and as it has in the past with my other tent the line performed as it should.
-The guylines are strong(132lb breaking strength per Hilleberg,) do not absorb much water if any, and there is no outer sheath to slip being the line itself is completely interwoven.
+The guylines are strong(132lb breaking strength per Hilleberg,) do not absorb much water if any, and there is not an outer sheath to slip being the line itself is completely interwoven.

 For specs on the 2mm guyline please click on the link provided here.

 The runners on the Anjan are a scaled down version of the Hilleberg runners found on my Soulo.
 (The Anjan runners and guyline are the ones in the top of the photo with my Soulo's runners and lines at the bottom for comparison purposes):